koserLeos/bind9/doc/arm/load-balance.inc.rst

       :any:`rrset-order` or the (relatively rare) :any:`sortlist`
       statement, which may distort the aims of the authoritative name server.

    c.
-Changes on the authoritative side might not take effect until :term:`TTL`
+Changes on the authoritative side might not take effect until the :term:`TTL`
       expires.

-3. To account for server load or availability data on the authoritative server must be modified using :ref:`dynamic_update`.
+3. To account for server load or availability, data on the authoritative server must be modified using :ref:`dynamic_update`.
 For instance, certain transactions may generate very high CPU or resource loads, or certain servers in a set may simply be unavailable.
-For this type of control only a local load balancer - one which measures service response times, server loading, and potentially other metrics - must modify content of DNS zone, and the dynamically modified records should use sufficiently low :term:`TTL` values.
+For this type of control only a local load balancer - one which measures service response times, server loading, and potentially other metrics - must modify the content of the DNS zone, and the dynamically modified records should use sufficiently low :term:`TTL` values.